rotationalio/ensign/docs/content/examples/data_engineers.md

 	return 0, nil, errors.New("not implemented")
 }
 ```
-### Putting it all together in the `main` function
+### Putting it all together in the main function
 Here we will use the router functionality that I introduced in my earlier blog post.
 We could have had the ensign subscriber do the entire work of checking the database and inserting new records and not create a publisher at all.
-However, by decoupling the checking and the inserting functions, I am able to demonstrate the full router functionality and introduce the Watermill SQL Pub/Sub.
+However, by decoupling the checking and the inserting functions, we are able to see router functionality and Watermill SQL Pub/Sub in action.

 Here, we instantiate a new router, add a `SignalsHandler` plugin that will shut down the router if it receives a `SIGTERM` message.
-We also add a `Recoverer` middleware which handles any panics sent by handlers.
+We also add a `Recoverer` middleware which handles any panics sent by the handler.

 Next, we will create the PostgreSQL connection and create the `weather_info` table.
 We then create the ensign subscriber and the sql publisher.

 We will then add a handler to the router called `weather_info_inserter`, pass in the subscriber topic, subscriber, publisher, publisher topic, and the `handlerFunc` that will be executed when a new message appears on the subscriber topic.

-Finally, we will run the router
+Finally, we will run the router.

 ```golang
 func main() {